MrPeker/turbopuffer-gui/turbopuffer-docs/turbopuffer.com_docs_performance.md

 - **Use eventual consistency.** If you need higher query throughput and can tolerate slightly stale results, consider using [eventual consistency](https://turbopuffer.com/docs/query#param-consistency) for your queries.
-- **Use Python with C bindings.** If you're using the Python turbopuffer client, use the `turbopuffer[fast]` package rather than the base package.
-This includes C binaries which can improve ingestion throughput dramatically, by leveraging a faster JSON serializer.
-- **Disable compression.** When CPU time is more constrained than network bandwidth, disabling compression can significantly improve performance—we've seen up to 50% faster queries.
-This is especially pronounced in busy event loops where CPU contention is high.
-Configure via client settings ( [Python](https://github.com/turbopuffer/turbopuffer-python#compression), [TypeScript](https://github.com/turbopuffer/turbopuffer-typescript#compression)).

 ![turbopuffer logo](https://turbopuffer.com/_next/static/media/lockup_transparent.6092c7ef.svg)